fingerprintjs/fingerprintjs/readme.md

 ## Where to get support

-Using [Issues](https://github.com/fingerprintjs/fingerprintjs/issues) and [Discussions](https://github.com/fingerprintjs/fingerprintjs/discussions) publicly will help the open-source community and other users with similar issues.
+Using [Issues](https://github.com/fingerprintjs/fingerprintjs/issues) and [Discussions](https://github.com/fingerprintjs/fingerprintjs/discussions) publicly will help the community and other users with similar issues.
 However, if you require private support, please email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

 ## Contributing